AdobeDocs/experience-manager-64.en/help/communities/using/extend-sample-page.md

 After publishing both the custom application and the sample page, it should be possible to enter a comment.
 When signed in, either with a [demo user](../../communities/using/tutorials.md#demo-users) or admin, it should be possible to post a comment.

-Here is aaron.mcdonald@mailinator.com posting a comment :
+Here is aaron.mcdonald@mailinator.com posting a comment:

 ![](assets/chlimage_1-51.png) ![](assets/chlimage_1-52.png)